-One of the questions that everyone filing bankruptcy has to answer is whether they've transferred any property in the 2 years before filing their case.
-Essentially, this question wants to know whether you've sold or otherwise gotten rid of anything in the 2 years before your bankruptcy was filed.
-The question does not apply if you're in the business of selling items.
+One of the questions that everyone filing bankruptcy has to answer is whether they've transferred any property in the two years before filing their case.
+“Transferring property” could mean you sold it, gave it away, or otherwise got rid of it.
+The bankruptcy court and trustee want to ensure you didn’t transfer property to avoid having it liquidated and sold in your bankruptcy.
+That’s why your bankruptcy forms ask this question.
+This doesn’t apply if you're in the business of selling items.

-- Items you had around the house: If you sold something on Craigslist, eBay, OfferUp, or just to your neighbor next door - list it.
-If you had a yard sale where you sold a whole bunch of stuff - list it.
-Since it can be tedious to keep track of every single item you sold at a yard sale, just let the court know that you sold miscellaneous household goods and estimate how much you received in total.
-If you had any big ticket items - things that went for more than $100 at the yard sale, list it separately.
+Items you had around the house: If you sold something on Craigslist, eBay, OfferUp, or just to your neighbor next door, list it.
+If you had a yard sale where you sold a whole bunch of stuff, list it.
+Since it can be tedious to keep track of every single item you sold at a yard sale, just let the court know that you sold miscellaneous household goods and estimate the total amount you received.
+If you sold anything for more than $100 at the yard sale, list it separately.

-- Bank accounts: If your name used to be on a bank account - like a joint account with your parent or child - and you took your name off the account, list it.
+Bank accounts: If your name used to be on a bank account — like a joint account with your parent or child — and you took your name off the account, you’ll need to list the account.
 While it may not be a "transfer" in the traditional sense of the word because you never deposited any money into the account in the first place, it's still important to disclose this.

-- Transfers due to a divorce: If you transferred the property to your ex-spouse because the divorce decree told you to - that's a transfer that has to be listed.
+Transfers due to divorce: If you transferred property to your ex-spouse because your divorce decree told you to, that's a transfer that has to be listed.

-You used to have something that pretty much everyone has, but you no longer have it.
+- Did you use to have something that pretty much everyone has, but now you no longer have it?
 For example, if your bankruptcy forms show that you don't have any furniture, the trustee is going to look at your Statement of Financial Affairs.
-Assuming the fact that you had a yard sale or that all your furniture went to your ex as part of the divorce (whatever the case may be) is listed here, this will make sense for the trustee.
-If the question about transfers is left blank, the trustee is going to wonder if you're trying to hide something.
+Assuming the reason why is listed here (perhaps it was sold at a yard sale or went to your ex in a divorce), this will make sense for the trustee.
+But if you leave the question about transfers blank, the trustee may think you're trying to hide something.

-Did you sign paperwork in the last 2 years to deal with certain property?
-Chances are, if you needed to sign documents about something, a transfer of some kind happened.
+- Did you sign paperwork in the last two years to deal with certain property?
+Chances are if you needed to sign documents, a transfer of some kind happened.